9livesbit/Galaxy-Swapper-v2-rebuild/README.md

-## Galaxy Swapper v2
+## Galaxy Swapper v2 REBUILT

-Revamp your Fortnite experience with our skin swapper designed for the latest version of Fortnite.
-This repository contains the source code for Galaxy Swapper v2.
+Revamp your Fortnite experience with Galaxy Swapper's skin swapper designed for the latest version of Fortnite.
+This repository contains the source code for Galaxy Swapper v2 REBUILT.

-Note: It is recommended to download Galaxy Swapper v2 from [here](https://galaxyswapperv2.com/Downloads/InGame.php) instead of rebuilding it yourself.
+Note: This version of Galaxy Swapper v2 is rebuilt from its source code, if you'd like to download the official one, you can do so [here](https://galaxyswapperv2.com/Downloads/InGame.php)

 ## What is Galaxy Swapper v2?